raydipanwita/Database/challenges/06_designing_schema_two_tables.md

 Follow this [Design Recipe](../resources/two_table_design_recipe_template.md) to design the schema for two related tables.
 The outline is:

-1. List all the nouns
+1. List all the nouns.
 2. Decide whether a noun is a record (a table name) or a property of it (a column).
 3. Decide the column types.